bcreasy/bcreasy.github.io/_posts/2014-11-24-thanksgiving.markdown

 <iframe width="771" height="386" src="//www.youtube.com/embed/YT77qeSE0Zg" frameborder="0" allowfullscreen></iframe>

-{% blockquote %}
-"Life sustains life, and all living creatures need nourishment.
+> "Life sustains life, and all living creatures need nourishment.
 Yet with wisdom, the body learns to sustain in ways so that all may live."
-{% endblockquote %}

 So as you spend the next few days planning your thanksgiving dinner, please consider leaving all animals off the table.
 Focus on celebrating the most important aspect of the holiday: being thankful for family, friends, and happiness.